-Users can upload any size file, as well as configure minimum and maximum ranges of file size for upload.
+Users can upload any size of file, as well as configure minimum and maximum ranges of file size for upload.

-Users can validate file types and limit the file size from client-side.
+Users can validate file types and limit file size from client-side.
 Users can validate total number of files to upload.